zyairelai/zyairelai/README.md

 - 🥺 Weakness: Those beautiful eyes of yours 😛

 ### My goals for 2021:
-- Build a project that can generate my passive income rocket 🚀
+- Build a project that can generate my passive income 🚀
 - Write an Arch based OS distro for myself 👨‍💻
 - Contribute to society with one of my open source project ✨